ManasNM/Covid-19-Analysis/README.md

 Dashboards and charts created using Power BI/Tableau for strategic decision-making.

-Visual representations include bar charts, pie charts, and interactive maps.
+Visual representations include bar charts and interactive maps.

 Key Objectives
 Analyze Infection Rates: Identify regions with the highest and lowest infection rates.